Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 ### Dasharo zero-touch initial deployment

-DTS can be use to flash Dasharo firmware on your hardware.
+DTS can be used to flash Dasharo firmware on your hardware.
 To achieve this, boot DTS, choose option number `2`.
-After creating [report](../glossary.md#dasharo-hardware-compatibility-list-report) with firmware dump as backup, type `p` to confirm installation of Dasharo firmware.
+After creating [report](../glossary.md#dasharo-hardware-compatibility-list-report) with firmware dump as backup, type `p` to confirm the installation of Dasharo firmware.

+Next you will be asked two questions to confirm flashing.
+The first will be displayed with the detected information about the device you are using DTS on.
+The second will also provide the hash of Dasharo components which will then be used for flashing.
+You can compare them with the values listed in the supported hardware section on docs.dasharo.com.
+Both these questions can be accepted by typing `Y`.

-Procedure execution ends on automatically power off.
-After restarting the platform, you can enjoy the basic version of Dasharo which we provide for given hardware.
+Procedure execution ends automatically on the reboot of the platform (unless it requires otherwise).
+After restarting the device, you can enjoy the basic version of Dasharo, which we provide for given hardware.

-This feature is supported on following platforms:
+This feature is supported on the following platforms:

 * ASUS KGPE-D16,
 * Dell OptiPlex 7010/9010,